Plumbing Tips | November 27, 2024

 1. Prepare Your House Before Thanksgiving

 It can be tempting to put off plumbing or drain issues until after the holidays.
-But this Thanksgiving plumbing tip is so easy.
+But of all the Thanksgiving plumbing tips, this one is so easy.

 Plumbing requires maintenance.
-And scheduling sink, toilet, shower, and water heater repairs before a family visit will go a long way in helping you enjoy your Thanksgiving.
+Scheduling sink, toilet, shower, and water heater repairs before a family visit will go a long way in helping you enjoy your Thanksgiving.

 2. Make Sure the Disposal is Working